kate-luo/kate-luo.github.io/index.md

 ---
 layout: default
 title: Kate Luo
+description: Business Analyst
-description: This site holds some of my assignments and projects.
+This site holds some of my assignments and projects.
 ---